 Efficacy of Sunscreen

 Let’s set one thing straight: sunscreen helps protect your skin, but it does not make you impervious to the sun’s damaging rays.
-One of the worst mistakes you can make is to count on your sunscreen providing more protection than it actually does: remember that staying out of the sun and covering up your skin with SPF clothing (and hats, sunglasses, etc.) are the most fool-proof methods of skin protection.
+One of the worst mistakes you can make is to count on your sunscreen providing more protection than it actually does: remember that staying out of the sun and covering up your skin are the most fool-proof methods of skin protection.
 As with most products, correct use is key – so follow instructions on how much to use and how often to apply, carefully.
 Don’t forget your eyelids, ears (front and back!), any exposed areas of your scalp, and of course an SPF lip balm to protect your lips.

 Mineral sunscreens use zinc oxide and/or titanium dioxide.
 Although these have a bad reputation for being chalky and bright white, many formulas available today feel smooth and rub in easily.
 (See our product suggestions, below!)
 According to the EWG, “The weight of evidence indicates that both zinc oxide and titanium dioxide pose a lower hazard than most other sunscreen ingredients approved for the U.S. market.”